taught properly should include a mix of content and process. It is

 What kind of source is it?

-What is the source about (people, places, ideas, time or events)?
+source about (people, places, ideas, time or events)?

 What point is the

 How complete is the source?

 When was the source created: during the

 in which it was created (the social, political and economic context)?

 Where was the source created and under what

 Was the creator of the source close in location to an

 Who created the source?
 What credentials does

-What can we infer about the author’s bias or point of view by studying the source?
+perspective or point of view (bias) by studying the source?

-Why was the source created? for whom?
+Why was the source created?
+For whom?
+Look for

-Whose interests does the source serve?
+Whose interests does the source